DavorPenzar/magic-text/README.md

 The code above outputs:

 ```
  deep?
 Six feet under screams, but no one seems to hear a thing
 Do you ever feel like a plastic bag
 Drifting through the wind, wanting to start again?
 Do you ever feel already buried deep?
 Six feet under screams, but no one seems to hear a thing
+Do you ever feel like a plastic bag
+Drifting through the wind, wanting to start again?
 Do you ever feel, feel so paper thin
 Like a house of cards, one blow from cavin' in?
-Do you ever feel, feel so paper thin
-Like a house of cards, one blow from cavin' in?
-Do you ever feel, feel so paper thin
-Like a house of cards, one blow from cavin' in?
 Do you ever feel already buried deep?
 Six feet under screams, but no one seems to hear a thing
-Do you ever feel like a plastic bag
-Drifting through the wind, wanting to start again?
-Do you know that
+Do you know that there's still a chance for you?
+'Cause there's a spark in you

 ```

 Alternatively, if ```CharTokeniser``` is used instead of ```RegexTokeniser```, the code outputs:

 ```
-lready buried deep?
+ deep?
-Six feel like a plastic bag
-Drifting through there's still a chance for you ever feet under screams, but no one seems to start again?
+Six feet under screams, but no one blow from cavin' in?
-Do you ever feel like a plastic bag
-Drifting to start again?
 Do you?
-'Cause of cards, one seems to hear a thin
+'Cause of cards, one seems to start again?
-Like a plastic bag
+Do you ever feel, feel like a plastic bag
-Drifting through
+Drifting to hear a thing
+Do you know that there's a spark in you?
+'Cause of cards, one blow from cavin' in?
+Do you know that there's a spark in

 ```